tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-18.md

 In case of `deny` the spawn will simply be canceled.
 The difference between `allow` and `default` is that with `default` some simple vanilla spawn restrictions (like not spawn inside a block) are still tested.

+In 1.18 and later it's recommended to not use spawn.json for adding equipment to mobs.
+Use special.json for that

 :::danger Warning
 Rules are executed in order!
 For every spawn that happens every rule is evalulated from top to bottom.
 The first rule that matches ALL the conditions will be executed and the rest is ignored (unless